ssheralievichd/ssheralievichd/README.md

 - ⚡ Fun fact **I'm a huge fan of chess and enjoy playing it in my free time.**

 ## About
-Experienced Full-Stack Engineer with 3+ years building scalable web applications.
-Specialized in Python (FastAPI, Flask, Django) and PHP (Laravel) backends, paired with modern frontend frameworks (React, Next.js, Vue.js, Nuxt.js).
-Expertise in RESTful API design, PostgreSQL optimization, Docker containerization, and CI/CD pipelines.
+Results-driven Full-Stack Engineer with over 3 years of experience in designing, developing, and deploying high-performance, scalable web applications.
+Proven expertise in building robust backends with Python (FastAPI, Flask, Django) and PHP (Laravel), complemented by a strong command of modern frontend technologies (React, Next.js, Vue.js, Nuxt.js).
+Adept at optimizing database performance, containerizing applications with Docker, and implementing efficient CI/CD pipelines.

 ## Experience